 Translated children’s literature provides fertile ground for examining language and diversity, broadly defined.
 Surveying three decades of scholarship at the intersection of translation studies and children’s literature studies, this talk addresses diversity in translated children’s literature from four distinct but interconnected perspectives: (1) diversity of modes, (2) diversity of readers, (3) diversity of cultures, and (4) diversity of source and target languages.
 These four perspectives correspond with four defining characteristics of translated children’s literature: the multimodal interplay between image and text that must be renegotiated when a children’s book is translated for a new audience; the asymmetric relationship between the adult and child reader; the linguistic, ideological and commercial preoccupations surrounding how and whether to render ‘strange’ culture-specific elements from source to target; and, finally, the overwhelming dominance of English as the source language of most translated children’s books, a situation that limits diversity in many language areas.
 While our analytical perspective is primarily informed by descriptive translation studies and children’s literature studies, we make a concerted effort to engage with current discourses on variation in language acquisition and developmental sociolinguistics more generally.

 Jack McMartin is assistant professor of translation and intercultural transfer at KU Leuven, in Belgium.
 His work investigates the production and reception of Dutch literature in translation, focusing on the people, institutions, and spaces that shape the global book market.
-Jack is vice-director of the Centre for Reception Studies (CERES) and a research member of the Centre for Translation Studies (CETRA) at KU Leuven.
+Jack is director of the Centre for Translation Studies (CETRA) at KU Leuven.
 With Jan Van Coillie, he is co-editor of Children’s Literature in Translation: Texts and Contexts (Leuven University Press, 2020), winner of the IRSCL Edited Book Award 2021.

 Jan Van Coillie is emeritus professor affiliated with the Faculty of Arts, KU Leuven, Belgium, where he taught applied linguistics and children’s literature (in translation).
 From 1999 to 2006 he was acting chairman of the Belgian National Centre for Children’s Literature.
 He has published widely on children’s literature in translation, children’s poetry, fairy tales, and children’s literature generally.
 He is also active as a critic, author and anthologist.
 With Jack McMartin, he is co-editor of Children’s Literature in Translation: Text and Contexts (Leuven University Press, 2020), winner of the IRSCL Edited Book Award 2021.